Road Traffic Collisions and Casualties 2024 Review

 The value of each of these cost elements is determined separately and then combined to produce overall values of costs per casualty for different levels of severity.
 This note provides an overview of how these costs are estimated.

-The table below shows the costs of collisions and casualties in the Dorset Council area for 2023.
+The table below shows the costs of collisions and casualties in the Dorset Council area for 2024.

-Table of costs for collisions and casualties
+Costs of collisions and casualties

 Source of data: Department for Transport (DfT)